Understanding ETL: The Ultimate Guide 101

 - Level of security

-- Number and variety of connectors needed
+- The number and variety of connectors needed

 - Ability to work seamlessly with other components of your data platform, including data storage and data lakes